gbateson/moodle-datafield_admin/README.txt

         * https://github.com/gbateson/moodle-datafield_admin/archive/master.zip
         * http://bateson.kanazawa-gu.ac.jp/moodle/zip/plugins_datafield_admin.zip

-    2. unzip the zip file - creates folder called "admin"
+    2. unzip the zip file - and if necessary rename the resulting folder to "admin"

     3. upload the "admin" folder into the "mod/data/field" folder on your Moodle >= 2.3 site, to create a new folder at "mod/data/field/admin"

+    4. currently database plugin strings aren't fully modularised, so the following two strings need be added manually to the language pack for the Database activity module, in file "/PATH/TO/MOODLE/mod/data/lang/en/data.php"

+          $string['admin'] = 'Admin';
+          $string['nameadmin'] = 'Admin field';

-    4. log in to Moodle as administrator to initiate install/upgrade
+    5. log in to Moodle as administrator to initiate install/upgrade

         if install/upgrade does not begin automatically, you can initiate it manually by navigating to the following link:

         Settings -> Site administration -> Notifications

 ===============================================
-To add an Admin field to a database activity
+To ADD an Admin field to a database activity
 ===============================================

     1. Login to Moodle, and navigate to a course page